Bethlehem Waterworks: Description and history

 Conflict later arose when the city’s growth continued but the power supplied by Monocacy Creek could not match.
 Both the Waterworks and the Oil Mill used the same tail race to supply the power for their needs and by the early 1800s the Oil Mill had to halt productivity for two days out of the week so the Waterworks could fill the town’s reservoirs.
 The Waterworks operations were later relocated to the Oil Mill building in 1832 due to an increase on water demands from the town that the 1762 Waterworks could not meet.
 The Oil Mill operated as the new Waterworks for 81 years, serving the continually growing community well into the early twentieth century.
 Water quality from the spring soon became a major issue with epidemics of typhoid and dysentery being traced to the water supply and, under order of the Pennsylvania Commissioner of Health, the waterworks operations were shut down permanently in January 1913.

 The system is believed to be the first pump-powered water supply to be implemented in what is now the United States.
-The town of Boston, Massachusetts had a municipal water supply as early as 1652, but it was purely powered by gravity.
+Boston had a municipal water supply as early as 1652, but it was only powered by gravity.
 This European style of technology for municipal water distribution was not matched in America until the Philadelphia water system was completed in 1801.

-Archaeological studies were conducted at the Waterworks site in 1964 and 1972.
+Archaeological studies were conducted at the waterworks site in 1964 and 1972.
 In 1972 the building, the waterwheel, and the pumping mechanism were restored using the original 18th century master craftsmen’s drawing in the collection of the Moravian Archives.
 In 2004 the waterwheel sustained damage from Hurricane Ivan, and through a Save America's Treasures Grant was restored in 2009 using those same drawings.
 Sections of the original wooden pipes used by the Waterworks are on display at the Moravian Museum of Bethlehem.

 The 1762 Waterworks is owned by the city of Bethlehem with a long-term lease to Historic Bethlehem Inc., a member institution of Historic Bethlehem Museums & Sites, a 501(c)3 non-profit organization.
 The history of the 1762 Waterworks is interpreted today on guided tours.
 The building is presently closed to the public.